 So, here’s the main question for today: “What is hybrid mobile application development?”

-What is a Hybrid Mobile Application
+What is Hybrid Mobile Application

-The distinct advantage of choosing hybrid is the fact that web skills can be used for developing.
+The distinct advantage of choosing a hybrid is the fact that web skills can be used for developing.
 Thus, if you already have some experience in web developing, or there’s a web developer on your team, it won’t be an unordinary task to learn some extra skills required for creating a hybrid app.
 Moreover, the created code can be used for any of your target platforms, which means that you won’t spend extra money and time for going multi-platform.

 Like any other technology, this one has its specific drawbacks.
-If your application is intended for high performance (it could be a 3D game), hybrid apps is not an option for you.
+If your application is intended for high performance (it could be a 3D game), hybrid apps are not an option for you.
 You can get access to the basic features of your target device, but their number is limited.
 The Apple store can reject your application if it doesn’t look “enough native”.
 Seems like some cases leave you no choice but to prefer native apps.
 Check out the supported features by PhoneGap and by Apache.

 Hybrid Mobile Application Development Frameworks